Welcome to my website!

 I am a professional mezzo-soprano,

 and was a Visiting Professor of Voice at Florida State University in Tallahassee for the 2013-14 academic year.

-I spent eight years as an Associate Professor (tenured) of Music at Shorter University in Rome, Georgia, where I taught
+I spent eight years as a tenured Associate Professor of Music at Shorter University in Rome, Georgia, where I taught

 applied studio voice, vocal pedagogy, Russian diction, and class voice.